 - Fast food isn’t great for us, in a whole lot of ways.
 But another thing it may affect is our fertility.
 Those of us who eat fast food more than twice a week take an average of a month longer to conceive.

 - Raw animal products and unpasteurized cheese.
 It might be the tastiest food to ever grace a plate.
 However, raw fish and meat make a risky meal when you’re trying to conceive.
-These, along with unpasteurized cheeses (think camembert, brie, or gorgonzola) can contain bacteria like listeria, which can increase your risk of miscarriage.
+These, along with unpasteurized cheeses (think camembert, brie, or gorgonzola) can contain bacteria like listeria, which can increase your risk of pregnancy loss.

-What is the best diet for fertility?
+What is the best fertility diet?

 If you’re looking to boost your chances of conception a teeny bit, a fertility diet might be a handy way to do it.

 It’s easy, it’s affordable, and it won’t demand any radical interventions in your life.

 And even if they don’t immediately help you to conceive, many fertility foods are scrumptious and healthy.

 How can I make myself more fertile?

 A reasonable amount of exercise in your weekly routine can be beneficial to improving your fertility.

 Supplemental folic acid intake increases maternal folate status.